-A provision of £159k held in relation to Home Carers' Travel was brought forward from 2018/19.
-The first wave of payments has been made and settled by the Council.
+A provision of £159k held in relation to Home Carer's Travel was brought forward from 2018/19.
+The first wave of payments have been made and settled by the Council.
 The expected value of the settlements for the second wave of payments has been reviewed, and is expected to be in the region of £40k.
 Settlement for this liability was originally delayed and has taken longer than anticipated as a result of a settlement offer being rejected.
 Settlement is expected to be made within 12 months of the reporting date.

 A provision of £37k has been created within 2019/20 as the Council is liable to contribute towards the central services costs of the Gwynedd and Anglesey Additional Learning Needs and Inclusion Service, a service that is hosted by Gwynedd Council.
-This is expected to be used in the short-term.